Coronavirus (COVID-19) Updates

 What services are offered at Student Health Services during this time?

 At this time, SHS is operating under normal business hours: Monday – Friday, 8am – 5pm.
-Hours and availability of certain services may be limited or change depending on staff availability during the COVID-19 response.
+Hours and availability of certain services may be limited or change depending on staff availability.

 The below services are available to students: